Audience measurement: Electronic

 The audience measurement of U.S. television has relied on sampling to obtain estimated audience sizes in which advertisers determine the value of such acquisitions.
 According to The Television Will Be Revolutionized, Amanda D. Lotz writes that during the 1960s and 1970s, Nielsen Media Research introduced the Storage Instantaneous Audimeter, a device that sent daily viewing information to the company's computers using phone lines and made national daily ratings available by 1973.
-Although the audimeters did not supply sufficient information about audience demographics, it allowed Nielsen to establish diary reports that presented insight into the audience.
+Although the audimeters did not supply sufficient information about audience demographics, they allowed Nielsen to establish diary reports that presented insight into the audience.
 According to Lotz, the Nielsen sample included approximately 1,700 audimeter homes and a rotating panel of approximately 850 diary respondents.
 Nielsen was the controlling factor of audience measurement for national network television.

 Networks blamed Nielsen for inaccurate rating measurements in the mid-2000s, and the company implemented its automated Local People Meter (LPM) technology.
 The LPM marked the shift from active, diary-based local measurement to passive, meter-monitored measurement of local markets.
 Technologically, the LPM is similar to the original Nielsen People Meter; the key advance was that the LPM provided accurate measurements of local markets.
 The LPM system has allowed the industry to measure year-round, rather than the quarterly "sweeps" periods.
 Researchers believed that the LPM more accurately reported the full range of programming watched, including channel-surfing.
 Arbitron's Portable People Meter uses a microphone to pick up and record subaudible tones embedded in broadcasts by an encoder on each station or network, and has been used to track in-store radio.

 The introduction of digital terrestrial television (DTT) complicates audience measurement.
 In a multisignal context, with new content in front of technological convergence, the correct representation of viewing behaviors faces methodological challenges.
 New methodologies (audio or video matching, watermarking) are needed to measure digital television audiences.
 Measurement with audimeters faces the dual challenges of analog and digital measurement in a mixed television broadcast.